Docs/Getting started/Introduction

 Searching and filtering

-The Change log can be filtered by account, rule type, action type, and date range.
-Use the search field to find entries by campaign name.
-Entries are retained indefinitely — you can audit any action Off Hours has ever taken on your account.
+Use the filter bar to narrow entries by seller, rule type, action type, actor, severity, and date range.
+The search field matches against campaign names, rule names, and actor names.
+Entries are retained indefinitely, so you can audit any action Off Hours has ever taken on your sellers.

 Missed executions

-If Off Hours cannot execute a scheduled action — for example, because an Amazon OAuth token has expired — the missed execution is recorded with a note explaining why it did not run.
+If Off Hours cannot execute a scheduled action, for example because a seller's Amazon OAuth token has expired, the missed execution is recorded with a note explaining why it did not run.
 This gives you a clear record of any gaps in automation coverage.

 Use the Change log to verify event rule restoration